 Franchise marketing is a unique piece of the overall marketing landscape.
 There are plenty of moving parts and variables to consider.
 Franchise businesses require a level of cohesiveness and continuity in marketing and branding that can span multiple regions and that can be easily replicated in vastly different markets.

 To achieve this, it's imperative to start out on the right foundation by creating an easily replicated marketing strategy, developing an online and social media strategies and location-specific promotions, and accurately identifying and reaching your ideal customer base.
-These basic factors will help guide you as you navigate the complex world of franchise marketing.
+These essential factors will help guide you as you navigate the complex world of franchise marketing.